William McCrea, Baron McCrea of Magherafelt and Cookstown: Controversy and paramilitary associations

-(RUC) during an anti-internment march in Andersontown in August 1984.
+(RUC) during an anti-internment march in Andersonstown in August 1984.
 McCrea shouted, "No. No. I’ll not condemn the death of John Downes [sic].
 No Fenian.
 Never.
 No".
 In Northern Ireland and Scotland, the word Fenian is used as a slur for Roman Catholics.

 Speaking in the Northern Ireland Assembly in March 1984 following an attempt on the life of Sinn Féin president Gerry Adams by the UDA which left him seriously wounded McCrea stated:

 For years he has played with the sword and today he was on the verge of dying by the same sword.
 As one who believes in the death penalty, I do believe that the removal of Gerry Adams from this country would be a great bonus for law-abiding people.

 In December 1986, McCrea aroused controversy when in an interview with Hot Press magazine following a recent threat by the "Ulster Freedom Fighters" (the UDA's cover name used to claim responsibility for attacks) to bomb Dublin, he commented that the Republic of Ireland "must reap what they sow" for its role in the Anglo-Irish Agreement.
 McCrea also claimed that the Agreement had come about because of IRA violence, and so people living in the Republic "must expect if they live by the sword they must die by the sword."